 The e-commerce industry is expected to grow continuously in the coming years.
-Due to advancement in the technology and variation in the consumer shopping preferences, it will be tough to hold the forts in 2019.
+Due to advancements in technology and variation in consumer shopping preferences, it will be tough to hold the forts.
 Retailers who are well equipped with the latest trends and technology will be more successful compared to other retailers.
 As per the report from Statista, global retail e-commerce revenue will reach up to $4.88 trillion by 2021.
-Hence, you can imagine how fast the market is going to evolve with the latest tech and trends in 2019.
+Hence, you can imagine how fast the market is going to evolve with the latest tech and trends.

-Let’s take a look at some of the emerging e-commerce trends that you should be following this year.
+Let’s take a look at some of the emerging e-commerce trends that you should be following.

 The 2018 State of the Merchant e-Commerce Report found that 16.4% of ecommerce companies were using drop shipping from 450 online stores.
 Drop shipping is an effective business model to cut down the inventory cost and increase your profits.
 Businesses with less capital are benefitting from this model.
 The online store acts as a middleman between the supplier and the buyer.